 Lunar New Year - Around the World

-Below, are five examples of countries that celebrate the Lunar New Year based on the traditional Chinese lunisolar calendar.
-Here, you can learn about how some countries and cultures recognize and celebrate the holiday.
+Below, are five examples of places that celebrate the Lunar New Year based on the traditional Chinese lunisolar calendar.
+Here, you can learn about how some cultures recognize and celebrate the holiday.

 Download the questionnaire sheet below and visit any of the following parks (Barnes, Garvey Ranch, George Elder, and Sequoia).
 While at each park, search for three red lanterns.
 Each lantern will contain an interesting fact about Lunar New Year and provide you with the answers you seek to complete the questionnaire.
 In addition to the fact, there will be a clue to help you figure out a secret word.
 Find all the clues to complete the secret word and submit your answers to email@example.com for a chance to win a prize.